DutchCodingCompany/filament-socialite/README.md

 ### Change login redirect

 When your panel has [multi-tenancy](https://filamentphp.com/docs/3.x/panels/tenancy) enabled, after logging in, the user will be redirected to their [default tenant](https://filamentphp.com/docs/3.x/panels/tenancy#setting-the-default-tenant).
-If you want to change this behavior, you can call the 'loginRedirectCallback' method on the `FilamentSocialitePlugin`.
+If you want to change this behavior, you can call the 'redirectAfterLoginUsing' method on the `FilamentSocialitePlugin`.

 ```php
 use DutchCodingCompany\FilamentSocialite\FilamentSocialitePlugin;